-- Coping with Coronavirus: the Impact and 20 Ways to Minimize Fear
+The Impact of Fear and 20 Ways to Minimize It

 Chronic fear impacts our physical health, memory, brain processing, and our mental health.
 This article will explain what happens in our brains and bodies when we experience fear and ways that we can move from fear to resilience.
 We feel the emotion fear when we are threatened.
 The perceived threat can be either physical, psychological, or emotional and can also be real or imagined.
 We often think of emotions like fear or anger as bad, but every emotion serves a purpose.
 Fear can help to keep us safe by motivating us to take action that will prevent us from harm. […]Read More